dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 ### Solution

-As described above in the first example, the macro should be updated to check if we are currently running dbt in production or not.
-It is only when in production that we want to remove the concatenation and only use the custom schema.
+As described in the previous example, update the macro to check if dbt is running in production.
+Only in production should we remove the concatenation and use the custom schema alone.

 ## Tips and tricks